 Save our Swifts Project

-The project is linked with environmental modules on GMIT's heritage and outdoor education courses, and demonstrates to students on construction courses how wildlife can be affected by building renovation work.
+The project is linked with environmental modules on GMIT's Culture & Environment and Outdoor Education courses, and demonstrates to students on construction courses how wildlife can be affected by building renovation work.

 Swift updates from Lynda Huxley, GMIT Mayo Green Campus

 Camera 1 : 3 July - Top row left hand box have one chick that is now a week old.
 Middle row second box was on Camera 2 but moved to here today, this pair are still incubating one egg that was laid last week.
 There’s a bird nest building in the top right box but we’ve not yet seen this bird at all, it is probably looking for a mate and will breed next year.

 Camera 2 : 3 July - This pair were moved from middle row of Camera 1 yesterday.
 They have two chicks which are now a week old so will be interesting to watch the chicks grow over the next five weeks.

 Camera 3 : 3 July - The three chicks are growing week and doing wing exercises and push ups.
 They should fledge in the next week to ten days.